bartkowiaktomasz/headerify-lstm-cpp/README.md

-# Headerify-lstm-cpp
+# Headerify LSTM for C++
-Headerify-lstm-cpp is a small tool for coverting keras (1-layer LSTM + dense a.k.a fully connected layer) LSTM model to C++ headerfile that can be uploaded directly on the Arduino device allowing for on-board classification.
+**Headerify LSTM for C++** is a small tool for coverting keras (1-layer LSTM + dense a.k.a fully connected layer) LSTM model to C++ headerfile that can be uploaded directly on the Arduino device allowing for on-board classification.

 The tool is based on the amazing project by [Robert (moof2k) Wrose](https://github.com/moof2k) called [kerasify](https://github.com/moof2k/kerasify).